Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Void Portal Deletion

 The mod deletes all Void Portals outside of the Blue Womb.
 This is both a balance change (since it slightly increases the difficulty of Delirium) and a quality of life fix (since players can no longer accidentally enter a Void Portal and lose their streak).

+### Other Miscellaneous Quality of Life Improvements

+- <!-- "ui_hearts.png" --> The heart UI sprites have been modified so that it is easier to see an empty heart container on a black background.
+- <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
+- <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.

 <br>